JaredAhaza/Quotes/README.md

 #Objectives

 The main objectives of this project is to allow one to access a variety of quotes.
-Beside just viewing the quotes one is able to like the quotes, dislike the quotes, add a quote and even delete a quote
+Beside just viewing the quotes one is able to like the quotes, dislike the quotes, add a quote and even delete a quote.

+#Technologies Used

+In development of this project I used angular cli 5 which is a framework for JavaScript.
+Bootstrap is also used for styling.

 #Deployment

-The project has been hosted on github and deployed online and can be accessed through the following link()
+The project has been hosted on github and deployed online and can be accessed through the following link(https://jaredahaza.github.io/Quotes/)

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve` for ng build --prod --base-href="https://GithubUserName.github.io/GithubREPO/"a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding